yuan-ren/Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in `get_curvature_and_offset` function in the 8th code cell of IPython notebook.
+The radius of curvature is computed according to the formula and method described in the classroom material.
+Polynomial fit was calculated in pixels.
+But because the curvature has to be calculated in real world matrics, I have to use a pixel to meter transformation and recompute the fit again.

+The mean of the lane pixels closest to the car gives us the center of the lane.
+The center of the image gives us the position of the car.
+The difference between the 2 is the offset from the center.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.